NSACloud/Blender-RE-Mesh-Noesis-Wrapper/README.md

 You should now be able to import and export RE Meshes via the File > Import or Export menus.

 ## Important Info
+**NOTE: If you get the "Failed to Import RE Mesh" error, you likely have the wrong version of FBX Importer Patch.**

+**You need to use the version of the patch compatible with the version of Blender you're using.**

 Any problems with exporting meshes are issues with the Noesis plugin, not this addon.

 Direct any problems you're having to the [RE Mesh plugin page](https://residentevilmodding.boards.net/thread/14726/re8-mhrise-modding-tools) unless you're positive it's an issue with this addon.